 When the ligaments in the neck and spine get stretched out, that can cause chronic subluxation.
 This is where the vertebrae slip out of proper position and create pressure and irritate the spinal nerves.

-Prolotherapy in my opinion is perfect for this because what Prolotherapy does is strengthen tendons and ligaments which are the connections between bones and muscles and bones and bones.
+Prolotherapy, PRP and Stem Cell Therapy, in my opinion, are perfect for this because what they do is strengthen tendons and ligaments which are the connections between bones and muscles and bones and bones.